 The Promenade

 Arriving at the promenade, Viale Regina Margherita, you will catch a glimpse of the sea in between all the shops.
-Standing in front of the large arch, Nettuno (for Neptune, God of the sea) you will first come across mainly private beaches decorated with their colored umbrellas.
+Standing in front of the large arch, Nettuno (for Neptune, God of the sea) you will first come across mainly private beaches decorated with colored umbrellas.
 Head towards the harbor and you will come to an open pathway to the beach.
 This area next to the jetty is part of the “free” beach in Viareggio.

 As we walked the beach, bundled up against the cool breeze coming from the water, I see Gary bend down to pick something up.
 He holds up his “find” and declares we can bring back something for dinner!
 Such a sense of humor!